ashokdubariya/customscripts/magento/add-new-custom-category-attribute-in-magento/README.md

 # Magento - Add New Custom Category Attribute for General Tab
-This script will be use to add / create custom attribute like image, text, textarea with WYSIWYG editor in general tab.
+This script will be use to add / create custom category attribute like image, text, textarea with WYSIWYG editor in general tab.

 # How to run this script?
 - Please take backup of database and project files.